 Every Junior Academy member has a special interest in science.
 To encourage these interests and activities, the Academy of Science – St. Louis gives special recognition to members.
+COVID-19 information: due to COVID 19, the points program has paused until further notice.

 Total Points Award: